Tanusmitadash/cprogramming_2012-2026/README.md

 5. Reverse a string,check anangram,remove duplicates from a string,LCM of two no.s,check leap year
 6. Count vowels and consonants,insertion sort,matrix addition,armstrong number,sum of digits,largest of three no.s

+@ Duplicate elements in an array ,list or string   values that appear more than once in an array, list, or string.